MistyCommunity/Documentation/src/content/misty-ii/reference/sensor-data.md

 ## SkillData

-Subscribe to the `SkillData` named object to see debug messages, error messages, and other data on-robot skills publish during skill execution.
+Subscribe to the `SkillData` named object to see debug messages, error messages, and other data JavaScript skills publish during skill execution.
 Use the `misty.Debug()` command in a skill to send a `SkillData` message.

 The value of the `BroadcastMode` parameter in a skill's .json meta file determines when the skill sends `SkillData` messages, and what kind of data those messages include.